netzob/netzob/netzob/doc/documentation/source/tutorials/modeling_protocol.rst

     >>> field.specialize()
     '\xc0\xa8\x00\x0b'

 Along with Data variables, the definition domain of a field can embed the definition of relationships.
 Two kinds of relationships are supported in Netzob; intra-symbol relationships and inter-symbol relationships.
-The former denotes a relationship between the size or the value of a variable against another field in the same symbol.
-The latter one denotes a relationship against a field of another symbol.
+The former denotes a relationship between the size or the value of a variable, and another field in the same symbol.
+The latter one denotes a relationship with a field of another symbol.
 Currently, three kinds of relationships are supported.

 * A *Size Relationship* that describes a data whose value is the size of another field.